lightly-ai/lightly/docs/source/docker/examples/academic_datasets.rst

         lightly.collate.input_size=64 datapool.name=autonomous_driving

 We will end up with new plots in the report due to the datapool.
+The plots show the embeddings and highlight with blue color the samples which have been added from the new dataset.
+In our experiment, we see that Lighlty Docker added several new samples outside of the previous embedding distribution.
+This is great, since it shows that Cityscapes and Kitti have different data and we can combine the two datasets.

 .. figure:: ../resources/datapool_umap_scatter_before_threshold_0.2.png
     :align: center